Cough (Odo)

-"Cough (Odo)", or just "Cough", is a song by Nigerian singer Kizz Daniel. produced by Philkeyz and Blaisebeatz, the song was released on 14 October 2022 through Flyboy I.N.C and Empire Distribution as the third single from his fourth studio album Maverick (2023) and the Empire Distribution compilation album Where We Come From, Vol. 01 (2022).
+"Cough (Odo)", or just "Cough", is a song by Nigerian singer Kizz Daniel.
+Produced by Philkeyz and Blaisebeatz, the song was released on 14 October 2022 by Flyboy I.N.C and Empire Distribution as the lead single from the Empire Distribution compilation album Where We Come From, Vol. 01 (2022), and the third single from Kizz Daniel's fourth studio album Maverick (2023).
 A remix of the song featuring American singer Becky G was released on 21 July 2023.

 Background

-Kizz Daniel released the song the same day Empire Distribution announced their compilation album Where We Come From, Vol. 01.
-He revealed that he named the song "Cough (Odo)" as a nod to his Ghanaian fans, drawing inspiration from the Twi word "Odo," which means "the love of my life."
-In an interview with Lexis Bill on Joy FM, he explained that Ghana showed immense support for his previous hit, "Buga," where it stayed at No. 1 in the country longer than in any other African nation.
-This inspired him to show love back to Ghana by incorporating "Odo" into his latest track.
-The song enjoyed widespread popularity in Ghana, receiving massive airplay and streams.
+On 12 April 2022, Kizz Daniel previewed "Cough (Odo)" on Twitter, writing that fans who said "if I cough we will buy" should now support the release, as he had "literally coughed" on the track.
+He released the song on 14 October 2022, the same day Empire Distribution announced their compilation album Where We Come From, Vol. 01.

+Kizz Daniel said he titled the song "Cough (Odo)" as a tribute to his Ghanaian audience, taking inspiration from the Twi word "ɔdɔ", meaning "love".
+In an interview with Lexis Bill on Joy FM, he explained that the decision was influenced by the success of his previous single "Buga" in Ghana, where it remained at number one longer than in any other African country.